What Is Two-Factor?

 - For specific U-M systems and some departmental services.

-- By employees and sponsored affiliates on all U-M campuses and students in the School of Dentistry for systems covered by Weblogin.
-This includes all student employees and retired faculty who have emeritus appointments (paid or unpaid) in the Human Resource Management System.
+- By employees, students, and sponsored affiliates on all U-M campuses for systems covered by Weblogin.
+This includes retired faculty who have emeritus appointments (paid or unpaid) in the Human Resource Management System.